digicatapult/veritable-poc/README.md

 ---

-## Fly2Plan Three Agent SSI Demo: About Connecting Using Custom Endpoint
+## Veritable Three Agent SSI Demo: About Connecting Using Custom Endpoint

 Another aspect. that needs to be highlighted, is the way the frontend is programmed to _communicate_ with the backend, which has a high degree of flexibility.